irishrain/gervifonn/README.md

 ## Assembly
 See below for details of required parts and software.
 Assemble the gervifonn in the following order:
-1. Install Raspberry Pi OS software on micro SD card and put micro SD card into Raspberry Pi
+1. Install Raspberry Pi OS (Legacy) on micro SD card and put micro SD card into Raspberry Pi
-2. Configure Rasberry Pi OS for automatic login, enable wifi and ssh access and install the display drivers provided by the vendor
+2. Configure Rasberry Pi OS for automatic login, enable wifi, camera and ssh access and install the display drivers provided by the vendor
 3. Install gervifonn software
 4. Install pushbuttons, rotary encoder and knob
 5. Connect camera cable to camera.
 Put together the right and left half of the case, fitting the camera into the camera holder and threading the power cord through the hole in the back of the case.
 Make a knot in the power cord as a strain relief.
 Use screws and nuts to secure